diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 ```
 2. The second way of testing the driver is to run it using a “mini-” cluster.
 Hadoop has a set of testing classes, called **MiniDFSCluster**, **MiniMRCluster**, and **MiniYARNCluster**, that provide a programmatic way of creating in-process clusters.
 Unlike the local job runner, these allow testing against the full HDFS, MapReduce, and YARN machinery.
-Bear in mind, too, that node managers in a mini-cluster launch separate JVMs to run tasks in, which can make debugging more difficult.
+Bear in mind, too, that `node managers in a mini-cluster launch separate JVMs to run tasks in, which can make debugging more difficult`.
 You can run a mini-cluster from the command line too, with the following:
 ```shell
 % hadoop jar \
 $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-*-tests.jar \
 minicluster
 ```
 Mini-clusters are used extensively in Hadoop’s own automated test suite, but they can be used for testing user code, too.
-Hadoop’s ClusterMapReduceTestCase abstract class provides a useful base for writing such a test, handles the details of starting and stopping the in-process HDFS and YARN clusters in its setUp() and tearDown() methods, and generates a suitable Configuration object that is set up to work with them.
+Hadoop’s **ClusterMapReduceTestCase** abstract class provides a useful base for writing such a test, handles the details of starting and stopping the in-process HDFS and YARN clusters in its setUp() and tearDown() methods, and generates a suitable Configuration object that is set up to work with them.
 Subclasses need only populate data in HDFS (perhaps by copying from a local file), run a MapReduce job, and confirm the output is as expected.
 Refer to the MaxTemperatureDriver MiniTest class in the example code that comes with this book for the listing.

 ### Running on a Cluster
 #### Packaging a Job
-For a start, a job’s classes must be packaged into a job JAR file to send to the cluster.
+For a start, `a job’s classes must be packaged into a job JAR file to send to the cluster`.
 Hadoop will find the job JAR automatically by searching for the JAR on the driver’s classpath that contains the class set in the setJarByClass() method (on JobConf or Job).
 Alternatively, if you want to set an explicit JAR file by its file path, you can use the setJar() method.
 (The JAR file path may be local or an HDFS file path.)

 Creating a job JAR file is conveniently achieved using a build tool such as Ant or Maven.
 ```shell